term-world/woodshop/README.md

 In order to complete the workload for the `woodpile` you'll first need to `clone` the `woodpile` repository into your `workshop`.

 When you `clone` a repository you're duplicating its contents and adding them to your local workspace.
-Since you'll be working collaboratively with your neighbors, you'll each need your own copy of the `bodega` to work with.
+Since you'll be working collaboratively with your neighbors, you'll each need your own copy of the `woodpile` to work with.

 In order to keep some of the magic (read: somewhat convoluted code) that makes `term-world` work the way it does, **you are required to clone all additional repositories within the `workshop`, located within your `garage`.**